She Brought Watercolors to Glacier Bay

 Once we receive your reservation deposit, I’ll send you our Welcome Letter.
 It highlights all the details of your trip so you can start planning your flights and hotels.
 Of course, I am always happy to answer your questions with suggestions about side trips and what to do if you plan to stay a few extra days in port before or after your trip.

 Shag Cove in Glacier Bay - David B CruisesThen things are pretty quiet after that for a while.
-I’ll probably do some knitting or play with Harriet.
+I’ll probably do some knitting or play with cats.

 When your trip is a little over 90 days away, I’ll contact you again with a reminder that your final payment is due.
 You can pay online again or send us a check if that’s more convenient.
 If you make your reservation less than 90 days before the trip sails, then you would have paid in full at that time.